CenturyLinkCloud/APIDocs/Getting Started/using-the-http-api-to-log-in-and-query-servers.md

     }
     ```

-6. With an authentication cookie handy, you can now invoke an API operation such as GetServers, which returns the servers within a particular Tier 3 group.
+6. With an authentication cookie handy, you can now invoke an API operation such as GetServers, which returns the servers within a particular  group.
 First, create a reference to the HTTP URL of the operation.
 Notice that the method is set to POST and the authentication cookie is added to the HTTP header of the request.

     ```
     //create new web request